Spot Instances

 Interruption prediction model

-CAST AI can proactively rebalance spot nodes that are at risk of interruption by the cloud provider.
+Cast AI can proactively rebalance spot nodes that are at risk of interruption by the cloud provider.
 The system's response to these potential interruptions varies based on the selected interruption prediction model.

 AWS Rebalance Recommendations